-You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$ \$ \$ \$ \$ \$
+1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$177.6 \$337.2 \$486.1 \$816.3

 The foregoing table is to assist you in understanding the various costs and expenses that an investor in our common stock will bear directly or indirectly.
 While the example assumes, as required by the SEC, a 5.0% annual return, our performance will vary and may result in a return greater or less than 5.0%.
 The incentive fee under the Investment Advisory Agreement, which, assuming a 5.0% annual return, would either not be payable or have an insignificant impact on the expense amounts shown above, is not included in the example.
-If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.
-In addition, while the example assumes reinvestment of all dividends and distributions at net asset value, if our board of directors authorizes and we declare a cash dividend, participants in our dividend reinvestment plan who have not otherwise elected to receive cash will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by the market price per share of our common stock at the close of trading on the valuation date for the dividend.
+If we achieve sufficient returns on our investments, including through the realization of capital gains,

+-18- This example and the expenses in the table above should not be considered a representation of our future expenses, and stual expenses (including the cost of debt, if any, and other expenses) may be greater or less than those shown. exa cas sha per trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.
+In addition, while the ample assumes reinvestment of all dividends and distributions at net asset value, if our board of directors authorizes and we declare a sh dividend, participants in our dividend reinvestment plan who have not otherwise elected to receive cash will receive a number of ares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by the market price or share of our common stock at the close of trading on the valuation date for the dividend.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.